EDCD/EDDI/SpeechResponder/Variables.md

   - *planettype* - the type of the planet (Metal-rich body, Earth-like world, etc.)
   - *volcanism* - the volcanism of the planet (Volcanism object)
   - *landable* - true if the planet can be landed upon
+  - *tidallylocked* - true if the body is tidally locked to its parent
   - *materials* - list of materials and their percentage availability on the planet (list of Material objects)
   - *gravityprobability* - the cumulative probability describing the body's gravity, relative to other bodies of the same planet type.
   - *pressureprobability* - the cumulative probability describing the body's atmospheric pressure, relative to other bodies of the same planet type.
   - *solarday* - the duration of a solar day on the body, in Earth days
   - *solarsurfacevelocity* - the ground speed of the parent body's shadow on the surface of the body in meters per second
+  - *mapped* - a unix timestamp (seconds since January 01 1970 UTC) value that is set when the body is mapped and unset otherwise.
+  - *alreadymapped* - whether another commander has already submitted mapping data for the body to Universal Cartographics (scan required to fill this value)
+  - *footfalled* - a unix timestamp (seconds since January 01 1970 UTC) value that is set when you first set foot on the body and unset otherwise.
+  - *alreadyfootfalled* - whether another commander has already set foot on the body.

 #### Atmosphere composition

 Details of a body's atmospheric compositions.